-However, the price is a bit dearer compared to other companies, and you don’t get the option of getting all three tests within the one package.
+However, the price is a bit dearer compared to other companies, and there is no option to get all three tests within one package.

 Home DNA vs. 23andMe

-Both of these companies do offer the full range of testing.
+Both of these companies do offer a full range of testing.
 But when it comes to learning about your maternal and paternal ancestry then Home DNA is the clear winner.